Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Results and Findings

+\textbf{\os-related energy questions show a declining trend over time.} Figure~\ref{fig:tag-distr} shows a declining trend in \os-related energy questions over time\footnote{The increasing trend from 2022 to 2024 is mainly due to the small sample size in 2024.}.
+This likely reflects three developments: (1)~cloud providers now handle energy optimization at the infrastructure level; and (2)~modern OS kernels have integrated sophisticated power-saving mechanisms like CPU scheduling and dynamic resource allocation~\cite{scheduling, macKernal, Siemers25OS}.

-\textbf{In terms of hardware, practitioners are most concerned about the energy consumption of accessories (e.g., Bluetooth or GPS), followed by processing units (e.g., CPU, GPU, or microchip).} \bihui{Table \ref{tab:R3-lda-device} illustrates the concerned subjects in \textit{Hardware}.} We find that most questions (15.03\%) are concerned with energy consumption in {\tt Accessory}, while {\tt Embedded} (14.42\%) and {\tt Central Processing Unit} (10.56\%) are the next most concerned.
-Accessories, such as Bluetooth and GPS, consume a significant amount of energy, as they continuously send and receive signals.
-The processing units, including CPU, GPU, and microchips, consume a lot of energy because they are responsible for executing the source code and performing calculations.
-Thus, these hardware components are the most power-hungry and frequently used in software applications.
+\textbf{Among \hw technologies, practitioners are most concerned about the energy consumption of accessories (e.g., Bluetooth or GPS), followed by processing units (e.g., CPU, GPU, or microchip).} Table~\ref{tab:R3-lda-device} shows that accessories (14.7\%) are the most discussed hardware components, followed by embedded systems (7.7\%) and CPUs (6.5\%).
+Accessories like Bluetooth and GPS draw significant attention because they continuously send and receive signals, consuming substantial energy—a finding consistent with prior work~\cite{Bangash21Location}.
+Although modern processors have become energy-efficient through architectural improvements and low-power states like Intel's SpeedStep and AMD's Cool'n'Quiet~\cite{speedstep,quiet}, processing units (CPU, GPU, and microchips) still receive considerable attention, as they are responsible for executing code and performing calculations.
+Figure~\ref{fig:device-distr} reveals interesting trends in hardware concerns: server and accessory-related questions have decreased over time, while embedded hardware questions have increased.
+Server energy concerns have diminished due to cloud migration and mature data center optimizations~\cite{marinescu2022cloud,Zelkowitz11Cloud}.
+Accessory concerns have decreased as components now include robust power-saving features and established best practices~\cite{gomez12BLEoverview}.
+Conversely, embedded hardware questions have surged with IoT growth, increasing microcontroller complexity, and battery-powered device proliferation~\cite{Dragoni17Microservices,Aouedi24IoT}.